stefankablowski/blokus/readme.md

 - add overflow protection 🟩
 - add cool status bar with player display and turns 🟩
     - improve with remaining boxes 🟩
-- fix incorrect winning function🟨
+- fix incorrect winning function🟩
 - automatically check win condition🟩
 - make local multi player possible🟩
 - add difficulty modes🟧

-- improve player bar
+- improve player bar 🟨

-- fix color selection
+- fix color selection🟩
-- better install guide
+- better install guide🟩

+### Difficulty Modes
+(work in progress)
+- easy: AI places a random tile randomly
+- medium: AI places a tile in the way that minimizes the possible moves of the other players starting with the biggest tiles
+- hard: AI players play together to minimize your possible moves

 ## Known Bugs
 - check if players are transferred correct 🟩